 Wood is pretty amazing and it is in fact, the basis for all fuel sources as they are the initial fuel when cooking food starts.
 Therefore, they have the standard for smoking and searing as well.

 However, it does not mean that you cannot get past those standards.
-For example, gas grills give off more heat and are more consistent compared to wood fuel.
+For example, gas grills give off more heat and are more consistent, sometimes as good as smoker tubes, compared to wood fuel.

 Pellet smokers, on the other hand, have the ability to prolong the cooking process with compressed wood as fuel.
-This makes pellet grills better in terms of releasing smoke.
+This makes pellet grills better than a wood smoker in terms of releasing smoke.

 See, the compressed wood burns slower than the regular chip of wood or logs.
 They might not give off as much power but they are perfect for smoking.

-2 pounds of pellet fuel can last an hour of smoking with low heat.
+2 pounds of pellet fuel can last an hour of smoking with low heat just like bbq in vertical pellet smokers.
 This means that the regular 20-pound pellet hoppers can last for up to 10 hours of low and slow cooking.

 This does not mean that wood cannot give off the same amount of smoke.
 They have the ability to bring the smoke flavor with more enhanced flavor depending on the type of wood.